Convert anything, at global scale.

 Why convert DOT to XWD?

-Convert to XWD when preserving or processing X11 screen captures and historical Unix desktop imagery.
+Choose XWD as target when preserving or processing X11 screen captures and historical Unix desktop imagery.

 What changes when converting DOT to XWD?